jackson-nestelroad/battler/fxlang.md

 A very important part of the battle engine is logging.
 The battle log represents the public output of a battle.
 Anything that should be visible to participants of a battle should be put in the output log.
 Consequentially, there are many functions defined specifically for logging in a common a way.

 - `log: mustrecharge turn:2 reason:Unknown` - Adds the log `mustrecharge|turn:2|reason:Unknown` to the battle log.
-- `log_activate` - Logs the "activate" event for the applying effect.
+- `log_status` - Logs that the target of the effect's callback has the "Burn" status.
-- `log_status: Burn with_source_effect` - Logs that the target of the effect's callback has the "Burn" status, with the source effect added to the log.
-Note that `with_source_effect` here is a string literal interpreted by the `log_status` function to specialize behavior.
+- `log_activate: with_target` - Logs the "activate" event for the applying effect with the target of the effect added to the log.
+Note that `with_target` here is a string literal interpreted by the `log_activate` function to specialize behavior.

 Note that nearly all the logging functions such as the ones above use the context of the event callback to add information to the logs.
 For instance, `log_activate` on its own (with no arguments) will include the applying effect that the event callback is attached to.